 While the majority of Virginia City’s residents were drawn to this bustling boomtown to mine, not all who sought their fortune in mining were actually successful.
 Famously, Samuel Clemens tried his hand and failed miserably.
 Instead, he took a job at the Territorial Enterprise, where he discovered his knack for writing and first used his famous pen name, Mark Twain.

 Today, Virginia City hasn't changed much from its rough-and-tumble beginnings.
 The mostly original wooden boardwalk and historic structures like 19th century homes, churches, museums, saloons and cemeteries still remain, allowing visitors to feel like they’ve teleported to another time.
-The Bucket of Blood Saloon is just the place for a refreshing drink after hopping a ride on the Virginia and Truckee Railroad and touring the Fourth Ward School Museum and visiting the Comstock History Center are both must-see attractions in town.
-You can take a ride on an genuine stagecoach, catch a lift on a horse-drawn carriage, or hop on the trolley for an unforgettable ride through history throughout town.
+The Bucket of Blood Saloon is just the place for a refreshing drink after hopping a ride on the Virginia and Truckee Railroad, touring the Fourth Ward School Museum or visiting the Comstock History Center.
+You can hop on the trolley for an unforgettable ride through history throughout town.
 Best yet, you can download the mobile app and take an audio tour to discover the history of buildings throughout town.
-Pan for gold, tour an old mine, or drink in a little culture at the recently renovated Piper’s Opera House.
+Pan for gold, tour an old mine, or drink in a little culture at Piper’s Opera House.
 Built in 1885, it has been called the most significant vintage theater in the west.
 Visitors today can enjoy guided tours and the occasional production.

 For more info, check out www.visitvirginiacitynv.com.